 Hi Leslie, how wonderful to see you here!
 I owe you a well overdue email reply too!
 You have a beautiful ukulele ❤️ catch up soon, it's past my bedtime in the UK so I shall bid you goodnight x

 Hello everyone.
 I'm Barbara Gabriel, a transplanted Texan who grew up in the north-central USA.
 I bought a ukulele a bit over a year ago after thinking about it for years.
 I got the basics from youtube videos (Bernadette P.) and then discovered Matt's vids, so I'm working my way through the beginners program.
-I live in a town that considers itself the "Music capital of the world" which sounds very American, right?
+I live in a town that considers itself the "Music capital of the world."
 I've discovered that it's a great place to learn the ukulele, since it's the home of the Austin Ukulele Society which is a fantastic club, and I also am part of two smaller uke ensembles.
 I'm here to learn and so appreciate the help from members of the FB Hangout group.

 Austin ukulele society...
 I love watching their YouTube classes.
 Fabulous group and performances.
 Great to see so many different ages in the group too, from youngsters to oldies, like me! 😂